PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 | TransitAssumeRoleArn      | arn:aws:iam::12345667489:role/TransitAssumeRole                               |

 ##### SubscriberQueue (DynamoDB Table)
-This is a FIFO Queue created during initialization of Subscriber account.
-New tasks that need to be handled by Subscriber State machine should be pushed on to this Queue.
+This is a FIFO Queue created during initialization of the Subscriber VPC.
+New tasks that need to be handled by the Subscriber State machine should be pushed to this Queue.

 ##### Subscriber State machine
-Subscriber State machine is built using AWS Step functions.
-Subscriber State machine will be started by SubscriberDeciderLambda and makes sure that only one instance of Subscriber State machine is running at any point in time.
-Once started it fetches one Task at a time from SubscriberQueue and process it till the Queue is empty this is done by executing "FetchFromSubscriberQueueLambda".
-Based on the 'Action' it will trigger that specific action related Lambda Function (ie., CreateVpc, ConfigureSubscribingVpcVpn,VpnConfigured etc.,).
-Following are the list of Tasks handled by Subscriber State machine and corresponding lambda function which gets invoked.
+The Subscriber State machine is built using AWS Step functions.
+The Subscriber State machine will be started by SubscriberDeciderLambda and makes sure that only one instance of the Subscriber State machine is running at all times.
+Once started, it fetches one Task at a time from SubscriberQueue and processes it until the Queue is empty.
+This is done by executing "FetchFromSubscriberQueueLambda".
+Based on the 'Action',  it will trigger that specific action related Lambda Function (ie., CreateVpc, ConfigureSubscribingVpcVpn,VpnConfigured etc.,).
+The following are the list of Tasks handled by Subscriber State machine and corresponding lambda function which gets invoked.

 | Action                      | Lambda                           |
 |-----------------------------|----------------------------------|